-Eurofound provides research-based findings and knowledge to help develop work-related and social policy.
+The European Foundation for the Improvement of Living and Working Conditions (Eurofound) provides research-based findings and knowledge to help develop social and work-related policies.
 The ultimate aim is to help plan and design better living and working conditions in Europe.

 It conducts research projects and 3 pan-European surveys on:

 It maintains 2 observatories to provide up-to-date information on:

 Its work is used to provide an evidence base for policy - such as in the recent European initiatives on youth unemployment and the youth guarantee.

 Eurofound disseminates its research findings and policy-relevant knowledge through:

 Eurofound's director and deputy director report to a tripartite Governing Board with 87 members:

 The Governing Board also has representatives from the EFTA countries as observers.
 It meets at least once a year to discuss and adopt the work programme and annual budget.

 An executive board, known as the Bureau, meets more often to facilitate the Governing Board's work.